pkiraly/europeana-qa-web/README.md

 bin/shutdown
 ```

+The source code and more information is available at the [project page](https://github.com/pkiraly/europeana-qa-client).

 ## Apache Solr

 An Apache Solr index is needed for the working of the API.
 To manage it: